Library and Information Work

-Information work is not limited to those working in libraries – in fact the majority of professionals can be found in business and industry (particularly law and health), in schools, in central and local government as well as in professional bodies, trade associations and the voluntary sector.
+Information work is not limited to those working in public libraries – in fact the majority of professionals can be found in business and industry (particularly law and health), in schools, in central and local government as well as in professional bodies, trade associations and the voluntary sector.

 The shared aim of all in the field is to make sure information is acquired, organised and continues to be accessible to those who need it.
-This encompasses information in all its forms – from texts to images, films to manuscripts, databases to web pages.
+This encompasses information in all its forms – from texts to images, films to manuscripts, databases to webpages.

-Job titles in this field include:
+Job titles in this area include:

 Academic Librarian